Isaiah 22 – Judgment on Jerusalem

 “Surely for this iniquity there will be no atonement for you,

 c.
-In that day the Lord GOD of hosts called for weeping and mourning: Instead of preparing Jerusalem for an attack, they should have turned their hearts in humble repentance to the LORD.
-Instead of humbly seeking the LORD, the people of Jerusalem had both a confidence in their own preparation (joy and gladness), and a fatalistic outlook toward the future (“Let us eat and drink, for tomorrow we die!”).
+In that day the Lord God of hosts called for weeping and mourning: Instead of preparing Jerusalem for an attack, they should have turned their hearts in humble repentance to the Lord.
+Instead of humbly seeking the Lord, the people of Jerusalem had both confidence in their own preparation (joy and gladness), and a fatalistic outlook toward the future (“Let us eat and drink, for tomorrow we die!”).

 d.
-For this iniquity there will be no atonement for you: What is this sin that can’t be forgiven?
-The sin of ignoring God, of refusing to humble yourself before the LORD and repent.
-Jerusalem was doing everything except the essential thing they had to do to prepare for the attack, and because they rejected the LORD, there would be no atonement for them.
+For this iniquity there will be no atonement for you: What is this sin that can’t be forgiven, that has no atonement?
+It is the sin of ignoring God, of refusing to humble yourself before the Lord and repent.
+Jerusalem was doing everything except the essential thing they had to do to prepare for the attack, and because they rejected the Lord, there would be no atonement for them.

 i.
 “Our hearts are top-full of harlotry, ready to shift and shark in every by-corner for comfort; to hang their hopes on every hedge, rather than to roll themselves upon God, ‘the hope of Israel.’”
 (Trapp)